ezhulenev/ezhulenev.github.io/source/_posts/2014-10-18-run-tests-in-standalone-spark-cluster.markdown

 Industry standard for packaging Spark application is [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin, and it's used by Spark itself.

-### Testing Spark Applications
+### Unit Testing Spark Applications

 If you need to test your Spark application, easiest way is to create local Spark Context for each test, or maybe shared between all tests.
 When Spark is running in local mode, it's running in the same JVM as your tests with same jar files in classpath.

-If your tests requires data that doesn't fit into single node, obvious solution is to run them in standalone Spark cluster with sufficient number of nodes.
+If your tests requires data that doesn't fit into single node, for example in integration or acceptance tests, obvious solution is to run them in standalone Spark cluster with sufficient number of nodes.
 At this time everything becomes more difficult.
 Now you need to package you application with tests in single jar file, and submit it to Spark cluster with each test.